hieu2010/ReliableMessaging/README.md

 The class _DeliveryTaskWrapper.java_ is a wrapper for a _DeliveryTask.java_, which represents a periodical attempt to send the sensor data to the cloud.
 The logic behind the delivery taks is the following:
  * get data from the local MongoDB instance (max.
 100 entries),
  * make an attempt to send the data (as a string) to the cloud in a HTTP POST request,
- * if succeeded, delete the data from the DB,
+ * if succeeded, delete the data from the DB - a given set of measurements has been successfully processed,
  * if failed, retry.

 ## Cloud Component

-The server components has ... objectives:
+The server components has two main objectives:
  - listen/receive data from the local component
- - extract relevant information from a data string
- - check for duplicates (why?)
- - save received data to the DB
  - send the order/command to the local component

+### Cloud controller

+The class _CloudController_ is responsible for exposing an endpoint to which data from local component is sent.
+Furthermore, it contains the logic that is responsible for extracting relevant information from a data string, checking the duplicates and saving received data to the database.
+After the controller has received and processed data from the local component, it sends the acknowledgement to the local component in a form of a string.

+The component check for duplicates in order to...

+Moreover, the cloud component saves the receives data in the mongoDB in order to prepare orders for the local component in a separate process.

 # Ensuring reliable message delivery